Kryakutnoy

 The change in the manuscript seems to be done by another hand at some point between 1831 and 1901 (possibly closer to the later date when the manuscript was first published).
 The rest of the document appears to be an original manuscript of Sulakadzev, whose work however has no credence either as he was known for his forgeries.
 The unlucky inventor of the hot air balloon thus was, according to Sulakadzev's original concoction, not a Nerekhta resident Kryakutnoy but a German baptized in Orthodox Christianity with the last name Furtzel.
 Later this fictional German was Russified to make the story more patriotic.
+Moreover, the German's name Furtzel (literally "farter") sounded like a reference to the invention.

+Regardless of Likhachov's discovery, Kryakutnoy's story was still mentioned as real in popular publications, most notably in multiple publications of "Tekhnika-molodezhi" (a popular Soviet magazine of science fiction and popular mechanics).

 Although the story is considered now by the historians to be a hoax, it is still mentioned occasionally in fiction and in popular writing on aeronautics.
+In particular, the city of Nerekhta, the alleged home city of the "inventor", organized the Ivan Kryakutnoy Ballooning Festival (the 1st took place in 2016, and the 3rd in 2019).

+Although Kryakutnoy's first name was never mentioned in the source text, he is named as either Nikita or Ivan in popular publications, local memorials and exhibitions.